bhartiyaanshul/willow-ai-monorepo/README.md

 - 🎤 Real-time speech-to-text and text-to-speech.
 - 🤖 Conversational AI agent using OpenRouter.
-- 🔁 Supports full-duplex conversation flow (WIP).
+- 🔄 Supports full-duplex conversation flow (WIP).
 - 📋 Collects and summarizes lead information.
 - 💬 Text-based interface for testing and demos.
 - ⚡ Fast, low-latency interactions via REST/WebSocket.
+- 📝 Robust logging and transcript review for all interactions.
+- 🛡️ Graceful error handling and recovery in both backend and frontend.

 ---